cs320-wisc/f21/p5/README.md

 https://www.sec.gov/Archives/edgar/data/1461219/0001209191-21-001287-index.htm

 We have already downloaded all the docs corresponding to rows in `small.zip` for you and placed them in `docs.zip`.
-Use regular expressions to see how many 10-digit phone numbers (like `980-221-3235` and `(212) 250-5883` and `(212)790-0000`) you can find in these files.
-Before doing the regex searches, you should read the text in of each file directly into a string (even if the file ends with ".htm" or similar, don't both using BeautifulSoup).
+Use **regular expressions** to see how many zip codes for states NY, CA, WI, and IL you can find in these files.
+You need to find both the 5-digit zip codes format (like `10003`) and the 5-dight zip codes and 4-digit add-on codes format (like `10017-2630`).
+Before doing the regex searches, you should read the text of each file directly into a string (even if the file ends with ".htm" or similar, don't use BeautifulSoup).

-The command is `python3 main.py phone docs.zip`.
-Just print each phone number on its own line (the order doesn't matter, but there shouldn't be any duplicates!):
+The command is `python3 main.py zipcode docs.zip`.
+Just print each zip codes on its own line (The order doesn't matter, but there shouldn't be any duplicates.
+Note 10003 and 10003-3019 are not counted as duplicates.):

 ```
-(212) 250-5883
-(212) 270-6000
-(212) 328-9521
-(212) 376-4305
-(212) 421-4100
-(212) 659-2050
+10003
+10003-3019
+10004
+10005
+10007
+10013
 ...
 ```

-Hint.
+Hint 1.
 In your `ZippedCSVReader.rows` method of P2, you had to read in every file in a zip that ended with .csv.
-This is a bit similar, except that you'll read every file (regardless of extension), and you'll just load them as strings (with a `.read()`).
+is a bit similar,
+except that you'll read every file (regardless of extension), and you'll just load them as strings (with a `.read()`).

+Hint 2. `|` character in the "More Metacharacters" section of [this link](https://docs.python.org/3/howto/regex.html), the "Grouping" section, and `(?:...)` in the "Non-capturing and Named Groups" sections from the same link can be helpful.

 # Conclusion